MicrosoftDocs/learn/learn-pr/azure/migrate-oracle-workload-azure-odaa/includes/3-assess-workloads-build-migration-plan.md

 - Any additional cross-server dependencies and optimization strategies for moving interdependent servers to Azure.

-For details on how best to set up and use assessment information, consult the [Azure Migrate “Best practices for creating assessments” documentation](/azure/migrate/best-practices-assessment).
+For details on how best to set up and use assessment information, consult the [Azure Migrate "Best practices for creating assessments" documentation](/azure/migrate/best-practices-assessment).

 ## Additional considerations